Hearing Exams

 Preferably, infants should be tested before leaving the hospital.
 If not tested at birth, all infants should have a hearing screening before 1 month of age.
 An infant who doesn’t pass the hearing screening should undergo appropriate hearing testing to confirm the presence of a hearing loss at no later than 3 months of age.
 All children through age 5 should undergo hearing screening at each well-child visit.
 Children with possible hearing impairments should be referred for appropriate testing.

 This list of covered services isn’t all-inclusive.
-TRICARE covers services that are medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. and considered proven.
+TRICARE covers services that are and considered proven.
 Some services have special rules or limits, and some services are excluded.
 Learn how a benefit becomes covered.

 Last Updated 9/18/2024